 I ran out of the house and called Pet Rescue for help.
 They came out and removed the snake, laughing as they told me it was ‘only’ a corn snake!

 So as it turns out, this cheap Vase was just a ruse to get rid of a snake, as the guy never answered any follow-up calls from me!

 Andrew Roderick, CEO of Credit Repair Companies

-Within 30 minutes he had came around again and was banging on my front door shouting for his money back.
-I called the cops who calmed him down and helpfully suggest he should try and sell it on Craiglist too.
+Within 30 minutes, he had come around again and was banging on my front door, shouting for his money back.
+I called the cops, who calmed him down and helpfully suggest he should try and sell it on Craiglist too.